komodig/rs-sandbox/README.md

      ```

 #### Local Environment
-After running all docker services using docker-compose, set `DJANGO_READ_DOT_ENV_FILE` to true.
+After running all docker services using docker compose, set `DJANGO_READ_DOT_ENV_FILE` to true.
 Then you're able to run any django commands from your local machine.

 ### Accessing the backend server locally
-Once the containers have been started using docker-compose, you can go to localhost:8080/swagger/
+Once the containers have been started using docker compose, you can go to localhost:8080/swagger/
 to explore the available endpoints and to localhost:8080/admin/ to access Django's admin GUI.

 #### Run translations script